 Section 103, as it applies in relation to proceedings before service courts, has effect with the substitution in subsection (4)(a) of “charge sheet” for “written charge or indictment”.

-(1) Section 107 has effect in relation to proceedings before [the Court Martial] (whether in the United Kingdom or elsewhere) with the following modifications.
+(1) Section 107 has effect in relation to proceedings before [the Court Martial] (whether in the United Kingdom or elsewhere) with

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.